ms609/ExploreInapplicable/README.md

 Distances between each pair of trees were calculated using the Robinson-Foulds distance and the Quartet distances.
 Principle components were generated from these distance matrices using the `ape` function `pcoa`, and this crude tree-space was plotted in two dimensions, with convex hulls drawn around the trees derived from each method.
+These treespaces are saved in the `treeSpaces` directory.